Lo Mein. Delicious long egg noodles stir fried with an assortment of colorful vegetables in a delicious savory sauce! So quick and simple!

 - In a small bowl, combine sauce ingredients as listed above.
 Set aside.

-- Soak your lo mein noodles in hot boiling water for 15-20 seconds just until loosened.
-Strain immediately.
+- Soak lo mein noodles in hot boiling water for 15-20 seconds just until loosened and al dente.

 - In a large skillet or large wok, on medium-high heat, heat vegetable oil.
 Add carrots, red bell pepper, snow peas, mushrooms and napa cabbage.
-Add ¼ cup water around the pan to help cook the veggies until softened, about 1-2 minutes.
-It's okay if there's still some water in the base of the pan.
+Add ¼ cup or 60 ml cold water to help cook and soften the vegetables.
+Cook for 1-2 minutes until the water in the pan has evaporated.

 christieathome